 No admission fee

 6. Nihonji Daibutsu

-Nihonji Daibutsu is situated in Nihonji Temple which is in Chiba prefecture.
-Establishment of the temple dates back 725, when Gyoki, a Buddhist priest opened it following the official order by the emperor Shomu.
+Nihonji Daibutsu is situated in Nihonji Temple in Chiba prefecture.
+The construction of the temple dates back to 725, when Gyoki, a Buddhist priest opened it following the official order by the emperor Shomu.
 The Buddha statue stands 31 meters, which makes it the tallest sitting Buddha statue in Japan!
 It was originally carved from a giant rock in 1783, and later restored in 1969 as it had been eroded by rain over centuries.
 Nihonji Temple stands on the southern side of Mt.
-Nokogiri, which allows visitors to take a relaxing stroll in the vast temple ground rich in nature!
+Nokogiri, where visitors can take a relaxing stroll in the vast temple ground rich in nature.

 7. Showa Daibutsu

 Showa Daibutsu is a bronze Buddha statue located in Seiryuji temple in Aomori prefecture.
 Built in 1984, it stands 21.35 meters by itself, making it the tallest bronze sitting Buddha statue in Japan.
 Another highlight is the beautiful five-story pagoda, which is known as the 4th tallest five-story pagoda in Japan with the height of 39.35 meters.
 Many visitors enjoy walking around the sacred temple ground and the peaceful surroundings as well.

 8am – 5.30pm (Apr. to Oct.)

 8. Tokyo Daibutsu (Jorenji Temple)